kantale/docker-compose-bioportal/README.md

 Subsequently, administration scripts are provided to set-up the environment.
 You may should run them in the following order:

 ### 0_purge_data_optional.sh (Optional)

 Erases all the persistant data from the `data` directory.
-This is useful if you want to reset and already set-up bioportal instance.
+This is useful if you want to reset an already set-up bioportal instance.

 ### 1_prepare_data.sh